 - if your service is not accessible, then you are not inclusive of people with accessibility needs

 - if your service online is accessible, but you don’t offer an alternative for assisted digital users, then you are not inclusive either

 Common inclusion issues in services is for example asking for:

-- your gender when it might not even be needed or in a way that doesn’t allow you to identify yourself correctly
+- asking for your gender in a way that doesn’t allow you to identify yourself correctly

 - parent’s information in terms which exclude same-sex-parenting